top of page

 Scholar Formation

-These guidelines are meant for individuals who do not plan on becoming a clinician or practicing psychoanalysis, but desire to study and contribute to Lacanian thought in a systematic and committed manner by undertaking a formation in psychoanalysis.
+These guidelines are meant for individuals who do not plan on becoming psychoanalysts, but desire to study and contribute to Lacanian thought in a systematic and committed manner by undertaking a formation in psychoanalysis.
 Individuals becoming Scholars are not required to be a mental health professional or student, nor do they need to hold a PhD in a field applicable to psychoanalysis.
+In order to apply, they need to have been in a Lacanian analysis for at least a year, and to be able to demonstrate an interest in Freudian and Lacanian psychoanalysis.
 Click through for a more detailed description of the guidelines currently used to complete a Scholar Formation.

 Scholar Formation Guidelines (PDF)